JordanMarr/Fable.FormValidation/README.md

 ```

 ## Sample App
-Click here to see a the [full sample](https://github.com/JordanMarr/Fable.FormValidation/blob/main/src/SampleUI/src/UserForm.fs) app using the Fable 3 template, HookRouter and Toastify.
+Click here to see the [full sample](https://github.com/JordanMarr/Fable.FormValidation/blob/main/src/SampleUI/src/UserForm.fs) app using the Fable 3 template, HookRouter and Toastify.